Amplifying Feedback

 No effective resistance to the current heating

 Lovelock points out that the levels of methane and CO2 in the atmosphere in 2006 were comparable to those caused by natural releases of these gases fifty-five million years ago.
-At this time, temperatures rose between 5 and 8 degrees C, with consequences lasting 200,000 years.
+At this time, temperatures rose between 5 and 8 degrees Celsius, with consequences that lasted approximately 200,000 years.

 There is no evidence of a climate dynamic emerging to limit temperature increases.